 There are 9 museums in the province.
 These; Aydın Archeology Museum, Yörük Ali Efe Museum, Aphrodisias Museum, Karacasu Ethnography Museum, Milet Museum, Çine Kuvâ-yı Milliye Museum, Çine Beekeeping Museum, Nazilli Ethnography Museum, and Kusadasi Olive and Olive Museum.

 It is also very rich in terms of historical sites.
 These; Aphrodisias (Karacasu), Alabanda (Çine), Alinda (Watermelon), Temple of Apollo (Didim), Gerga (Çine), Harpasa (Nazilli), Magnesia (Partners), Mastaura (Nazilli), Milet (Didim), Nysa (Sultanhisar), Priene (Söke) and Tralleis (Efeler).

-Aydin has a vacation location as Kusadasi, Didim, Milet, and the others.
+Aydin has a vacation location like Kusadasi, Didim, Milet, and others.
 Smalls towns in this city have sea access directly.
 They are a good place to pass the holiday and summer.